ap221882/Namaste-React/Day4/README.md

 ### Difference between console.log(<HeaderComponent/>) and console.log(HeaderComponent())?

 <HeaderComponent/> evaluates to a React Element and is equivalent to React.createElement(HeaderComponent, null).
-While HeaderComponent() straightaway returns JSX as it is a functional component.
+It is treated as a part of JSX code hierarchy in which it is written.
+HeaderComponent() straightaway returns an individual react element with function as it key type.
+\_source, props, type is different.

 ### What is React Fragment?